eberhage/alphafold-slurm-array/README.md

 The input to the pipeline is a JSON file (`input.json`) containing a **list of dictionaries**.
 Each dictionary defines one **dimension vector**, where every entry is a `"Protein_Name":"AA_Sequence"` pair.

-- The Cartesian product of all dimensions defines the jobs to run.
-- Redundant jobs (e.g. permuted chain orders leading to identical complexes) are automatically removed.
-- Each job is run with the specified AlphaFold seeds.

 ### Example